archfan/ubuntu-lx-brand-image-builder/README.md

 ## Installation

-1. Set up a BHYVE or KVM instance on your SmartOS host.
+1. Set up a BHYVE or KVM Ubuntu instance on your SmartOS host.
 Give it plenty of vCores and RAM for the building process.
 Also add a second disk which is mounted on /mnt.

 Example template:
 ```bash